 Superannuation entitlements can be transferred between spouses/de facto partners as a result of a relationship breakdown.
 The (general) steps are:

 1. Calculate the total value of the super accounts

-You are entitled to ask your partner’s fund to provide you with information about the value of their super.
-You can request this by filling out a form on the Family Court of Australia website or we can assist you with this.
+You are entitled to ask your partner’s fund to provide you with information about the value their super and can request this by filling out a form on the Family Court of Australia website or we can assist you with this.

 2. Seek legal advice

-If you don’t already have a binding financial agreement in place or court orders that outline how superannuation is to be divided in the event of separation, you will need to seek legal advice to determine if, and how, super is to be divided.
+Where you don’t already have an agreement in place or court orders that outline how superannuation is to be divided, you will need to seek legal advice to determine if, and how, super is to be divided.